Easiest College Majors and Degrees

 Substance Use, Behavioral Disorder, and Mental Health Counselors | $53,710 |

 Sociology explores human behavior and social institutions.
-As a sociology major, you’ll gain analytical and critical thinking skills.
-Explore interesting subjects like family sociology, organizational behavior, and social inequality.
+As a sociology major, you can gain analytical and critical thinking skills, and have the chance to explore subjects like family sociology, organizational behavior, and social inequality.

 Graduates can pursue careers in business, marketing, human resources, and community services.